 The Stock Market

-In response to the trade war, China’s economic slow-down, and falling manufacturing activity in the U.S., Japan, Germany, and the eurozone, the Federal Reserve Bank lowered short-term interest rates for the first time since 2008 in July 2019, and again in September.
+In response to trading conflicts with China and Europe, China’s economic slow-down, and falling manufacturing activity in the U.S., Japan, Germany, and the eurozone, the Federal Reserve Bank lowered short-term interest rates for the first time since 2008 in July 2019, and again in September 2019.

-The U.S. economy may be at a turning point, with some figures illustrating long-term and unprecedented growth while others consistently predict a recession.
-Regardless, economic growth and, in general, the overall health of the U.S. and global economies affect all American citizens.
+The U.S. economy is coming out of the coronavirus pandemic with interest rates, inflation, consumer spending, growth, and unemployment on everyones’ minds.
+Economic growth and, in general, the overall health of the U.S. and global economies affect all American citizens.
 It is necessary for all citizens to have a strong basis of understanding of economic functions, the keys to economic growth, and the current state of the economy for themselves and their economic security.

 - Bureau of Economic Analysis, U.S. Department of Commerce

 - Bureau of Labor Statistics, U.S. Department of Labor

 - Economic Indicators, Prepared by the President’s Council of Economic Advisors, Prepared for Congressional Joint Economic Committee